PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - AAD threat intelligence - User activity that is unusual for the given user or is consistent with known attack patterns

-# Security Capabilties in Azure
+# Security Capabilities in Azure
 ## DDoS Protection
 Types of attacks:
 - Volumetric - Volume-based attacks that flood the network with seemingly legit traffic to overwhelm available bandwidth.
 Legit traffic can't get through.
 Measured in bits per second.